-October marks a whole year since I started my current job.
+October marked a whole year since I started my current job.
 That’s genuinely insane.
 Who knew a job that started as an admin role would make me realise I want to write for a living?
-Of course I’d still pick something that’s basically unattainable!
+Of course, I’d still pick something that’s basically unattainable!
 Typical me.
 However, this time I genuinely want it enough though.
 So, I will keep at it until I see some progress.

 1: Get Stuff Organised